No-Reference Image Quality Assessment by Hallucinating Pristine Features: Experimental Results

 \subsubsection{Overall Performance on Individual Database}

-In this sub-section, we compare our method with other state-of-the-art NR-IQA methods, including BRISQUE~\cite{mittal2012no}, M3~\cite{xue2014blind}, FRIQUEE~\cite{ghadiyaram2017perceptual}, CORNIA~\cite{ye2012unsupervised}, DIIVIN~\cite{moorthy2011blind}, BLINDS-II~\cite{saad2012blind}, HOSA~\cite{xu2016blind}, Le-CNN~\cite{kang2014convolutional}, BIECON~\cite{kim2016fully}, WaDIQaM~\cite{bosse2017deep}, ResNet-ft~\cite{kim2017deep}, IW-CNN~\cite{kim2017deep}, DB-CNN~\cite{kim2017deep}, CaHDC~\cite{wu2020end} and HyperIQA~\cite{su2020blindly}.
+In this sub-section, we compare our method with other state-of-the-art NR-IQA methods, including BRISQUE~\cite{mittal2012no}, M3~\cite{xue2014blind}, FRIQUEE~\cite{ghadiyaram2017perceptual}, CORNIA~\cite{ye2012unsupervised}, DIIVIN~\cite{moorthy2011blind}, BLINDS-II~\cite{saad2012blind}, HOSA~\cite{xu2016blind}, Le-CNN~\cite{kang2014convolutional}, BIECON~\cite{kim2016fully}, WaDIQaM~\cite{bosse2017deep}, ResNet-ft~\cite{kim2017deep}, IW-CNN~\cite{kim2017deep}, DB-CNN~\cite{kim2017deep}, CaHDC~\cite{wu2020end}, HyperIQA~\cite{su2020blindly} and Hallucinated-IQA~\cite{lin2018hallucinated}.
 The comparison results are shown in Tables~\ref{tab:three} and~\ref{tab:kad}.
-All our experiments are conducted under ten times random train-test splitting operations, and the median SRCC and PLCC values are reported as final statistics.
+All our experiments are conducted under ten times random train-test splitting operations, and the average SRCC and PLCC values are reported as final statistics.
 From the table, we can observe that all competing models achieve comparable performance on LIVE database while the performance vary on more challenging databases: TID2013 and KADID-10k.
-Comparing with hand-crafted based methods like BRISQUE, FRIQUEE and CORNIA, the CNN-based methods can achieve superior performance on different databases, revealing that human-perception relevant features can be learned from the training set.
-Moreover, we can also find that our method achieves the best performance on TID2013, KADID-10k and CSIQA databases in terms of both SRCC and PLCC.
-Although our method achieves the second place on LIVE database, the results are still comparable (SRCC 0.967 \textit{v.s.} 0.968) to the best model DB-CNN.
-Furthermore, different from DB-CNN, the external databases are not required for training by our proposed method.
+Comparing with hand-crafted based methods like BRISQUE, FRIQUEE and CORNIA, the CNN-based methods can achieve superior performance on different databases, revealing that human-perception relevant features can be learned from the training set. \bl{In particular, the PR image in Hallucinated-IQA is generated by a pixel-level generative network, leading to high demand for the number of training samples.
+This assumption can be verified by its poor performance on the CSIQ database.} Moreover, we can also find that our method achieves the best performance on CSIQA and KADID-10k databases in terms of both SRCC and PLCC.